Simply put, asbestos is dangerous because it kills people and destroys lives!

 It is important to note: Not everyone who is exposed to asbestos fibres/dust will develop an asbestos related disease – but being exposed to asbestos really is DICING WITH DEATH – there is no way of knowing if you or a loved one will end up with terminal cancer after being exposed to asbestos dust!

-To find out more about asbestos related diseases please go to the Asbestos Diseases section of the Bernie Banton Foundation website or contact us.
+To find out more about asbestos related diseases please go to the Asbestos Diseases section of this website.